Sabac Red

 John Fuentes (born February 7, 1977), professionally known by his stage name SaBac Red (or simply Sabac), is an American rapper and audio engineer from New York City.
-He is a member of hip hop quartet Non Phixion and the "on hold" supergroup Secret Society.
+He is a member of hip-hop quartet Non Phixion and a former member of the supergroup Secret Society.

 Biography

 John Fuentes was born in Guaynabo, Puerto Rico, along with his twin sister.
 His family moved to Brooklyn, New York City, when he was four years old.
 Fuentes was raised by his mom and grandmother who are Sicilian Italian.
 He grew up in the Gravesend section of Brooklyn neighboring Bensonhurst and Coney Island.
-Sabac began his journey into hip hop as a b-boy and aspiring graffiti artist.
+Sabac began his journey into hip-hop as a b-boy and aspiring graffiti artist.
 At the age of 12 Sabac began exploring the art of emceeing.
 He would listen to the mix shows and memorise other MCs lyrics.

 He would then make parodies of the songs using his own lyrics.
 Sabac would perform at block parties, school talent shows and anywhere there was music and a mic, constantly battling other MCs.
-At the age of 15, while attending Lafayette High School in Brooklyn, Sabac would promote parties and shows for artists like T La Rock, Audio Two, Big Daddy Kane, Greg Nice and many other hip hop artists.
+At the age of 15, while attending Lafayette High School in Brooklyn, Sabac would promote parties and shows for artists like T La Rock, Audio Two, Big Daddy Kane, Greg Nice and many other hip-hop artists.